Ryan Cook (American football)

-Ryan Cook (born May 8, 1983) is a former American football center who spent eight seasons in the National Football League (NFL).
-He played college football at the University of New Mexico and was selected in the 2nd round of the 2006 NFL draft by the Minnesota Vikings.
+Ryan Cook (born May 8, 1983) is an American former professional football player who was a center for eight seasons in the National Football League (NFL).
+He played college football for the New Mexico Lobos and was selected in the second round of the 2006 NFL draft by the Minnesota Vikings.
 He also played for the Miami Dolphins and Dallas Cowboys.

-Early years
+Early life

 Cook played offensive tackle for Cibola High School under head coach Ben Shultz.
 He was a three-year letterman, and earned First Team All-City and Second Team All-State honors as a senior and Second Team All-City as a sophomore.
 He also accepted an invitation to play in the New Mexico North-South All-Star game.

 College career

-Cook played for the University of New Mexico for the 2002-2005 seasons.
+Cook played for the University of New Mexico for the 2002–2005 seasons.
 Originally a walk-on, he received a scholarship in his second season.
 He earned All-Mountain West first team honors at center for three consecutive years, being the first center to do so in New Mexico's history.

 In his career, he had 416 knockdown blocks, averaging 8.7 per game in 46 games.
 As a senior, he was also invited to play in the East-West Shrine Game and the Senior Bowl, accepting the invitation of the latter.

 Professional career

-Minnesota Vikings (first stint)
+Minnesota Vikings

-Cook was selected by the Minnesota Vikings in the second round (51st overall) of the 2006 NFL Draft.
+Cook was selected by the Minnesota Vikings in the second round (51st overall) of the 2006 NFL draft.
 He signed a four-year contract.
 In the 2007 and 2008 seasons, he was a regular starter at right tackle.

 He lost his starting position in the 2009 season to rookie Phil Loadholt.
 On April 12, 2010, he signed a one-year contract as a restricted free agent and became a starter at right guard.

 On August 4, 2011, Cook was re-signed to a two-year contract.
 On September 3, he was released in the final cuts before the start of the 2011 season.